Private Genetic Genealogy Search

 Date Written: June 28, 2021

-Genetic genealogy search has emerged as a powerful technique for identifying individuals by leveraging their genetic information and a genealogical network.
-The current practice relies on searching within a pre-constructed database containing genetic data from many individuals, and as such exposes those in the database to substantial privacy risks.
+Genetic genealogy search is a powerful tool for identifying individuals within a wider population by using their genetic information in combination with a genealogical network.
+The current practice relies on searching within a pre-constructed genetic database, and as such exposes those in the database to substantial privacy risks.
 Motivated by these privacy concerns, we propose a framework of genealogy search that takes into account the amount of privacy exposure.
-In contrast to the existing static approach of collecting a large amount of genetic data beforehand, we advocate for a new search paradigm whereby genetic samples are accessed in a sequential manner.
+Instead of collecting a large amount of genetic data beforehand, we advocate for a new search paradigm whereby genetic data are accessed sequentially.
 Our results show that carefully designed sequential search procedures can significantly outperform existing static approaches in terms of the trade-off between cost and privacy exposure.
-We further characterize the optimal trade-off, and propose a family of search strategies that provably achieve the it over path- and grid-like networks.
+We further characterize the optimal trade-off and propose a family of search strategies that provably achieve it over path- and grid-like genealogy networks.
 Finally, we validate our findings via numerical experiments on both real and synthetic genealogical networks and discuss the policy implications of our results.